-A broad range of careers awaits graduates of nutrition science bachelor's degree programs.
+A broad range of careers await graduates of nutrition science bachelor's degree programs.
 They can acquire jobs in fields like community nutrition, sales, product development, healthcare facilities, sports nutrition and private practices.
 Some career choices include:

 - Community nutritionist

-- Home health care aid
+- Home health care aide

 - Registered dietician

 - Nutrition consultant